 Appendix G - Special Education Internship

-The following competencies will be used by the intern, mentor teacher and university supervisor to guide activities during placement in special education for both Special Education and Early Childhood Development Education majors.
+The following competencies are based on the Idaho Standards for Special Education Generalists and will be used by the intern, mentor teacher and university supervisor to guide activities during placement in special education for both Special Education and Early Childhood Development Education majors.
 If you plan to complete a Specialized Internship that does not follow the traditional internship plan, you need to develop a specific plan on how you will address these competencies.
 See page 5 in this document for more information.

-Please feel free to contact Terry Jentsch (tjentsch@uidaho.edu or 208-885-7677) if you have any questions.
+Please feel free to work directly with your advisor if you have any questions.

 Special Education Internship Competencies